 If you have a CRM system integrated with your main marketing automation portal, you must pay extra close attention to fields and data, syncing criteria, lead assignment rules, automation, reports/dashboards, and account, opportunity, and contact ownership.
 Combining marketing automation portals may impact these components significantly and you’ll need to develop a plan for the components that need to be addressed to accommodate leads from the new company/division/brand.
 Many of the other considerations above can be applied if you need to combine CRM systems as well.

-Combining multiple marketing automation portals is no small task.
+Consolidating multiple marketing automation portals is no small task.
 As you can see from the considerations above, proper planning is crucial in helping to make the migration process smooth, not just from a technical perspective, but also from a process perspective.
 Ensuring your teams are properly informed throughout the process and setting proper expectations will also pay huge dividends.

 Need Help with a Project like this?